MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-archiving-service-description/archive-features.md

 ### <a name="move-messages-to-exchange-online-archiving"></a>Verschieben von Nachrichten zur Exchange Online-Archivierung

-Benutzer können ziehen und Ablegen von Nachrichten aus PST-Dateien in das Archiv, für den einfachen Zugriff online.
-Benutzer können auch e-Mail-Elemente aus dem Hauptpostfach in das Archivpostfach automatisch verschieben verringern Sie die Größe und Verbessern der Leistung von dem Hauptpostfach mithilfe Archiv-Richtlinien.
-Während dieses Verhalten von Exchange Hosted Archive, um eine sekundäre Kopie jeder Nachricht in das Archiv erstellen unterscheidet, können in beiden Fällen Aufbewahrungspflichten erzielt werden.
+Benutzer können Nachrichten für einfachen Onlinezugriff aus PST-Dateien per Drag & Drop in das Archiv verschieben.
+Users can also move email items from the primary mailbox to the archive mailbox automatically, using Archive Polices, to reduce the size and improve the performance of the primary mailbox.
+While this behavior is different than Exchange Hosted Archive, which will create a secondary copy of each message in the archive, retention requirements can be achieved in either scenario.

 ### <a name="import-data-to-the-archive"></a>Importieren von Daten in das Archiv